 Why Choose Chim Chimney?

 Located in Hermitage, TN, Chim Chimney has been servicing customers across middle Tennessee for two decades.
-By providing excellence in customer service and quality results, the team at Chim Chimney has gained a reputation as the premier chimney and dryer vent servicing company in the area.
+By providing excellence in customer service and quality results, the team at Chim Chimney in Hermitage, TN has gained a reputation as the premier chimney and dryer vent servicing company in the area.
 Fully licensed and insured, this team is ready to help you with any of your fireplace and chimney needs.
-For more information about services or to schedule an appointment for your next chimney cleaning, contact Chim Chimney today.
+For more information about services or to schedule an appointment in Tennessee for your next chimney cleaning, contact Chim Chimney today.